-In April 2022, Actinium licensed the EUMENA commercial rights for Iomab-B to Immedica, an independent pharmaceutical company headquartered in Sweden.
+We have collaborations that support the advancement of our ARC pipeline clinical assets, including Iomab-B, Iomab-ACT and Actimab-A. In June 2012, the Company entered into a license and sponsored research agreement with FHCRC to build upon previous and ongoing clinical trials with Iomab-B. Developed at FHCRC, a pioneer in the field of BMT, Iomab-B has been studied in over 400 patients and is supported by data in six disease indications including leukemias, lymphomas and multiple myeloma.
+The Company has been granted exclusive rights to the antibody and related master cell bank developed by FHCRC.
+A milestone payment of \$1 million will be due to FHCRC upon FDA approval of the first drug utilizing the licensed antibody.
+Upon commercial sale of the drug, royalty payments of 2% of net sales will be due to FHCRC.
+In April 2022, Actinium exclusively licensed the EUMENA commercial rights for Iomab-B to Immedica, an independent pharmaceutical company headquartered in Sweden.
+Immedica is solely responsible for commercialization of the product.
 Immedica has significant know-how and experience in commercializing niche and specialty care products across Europe and the Middle East, with extensive expertise and capabilities across sales and marketing, market access, regulatory and medical affairs, drug safety and quality assurance, among others.
 Actinium received an upfront payment of \$35 million USD with the potential for an additional \$417 million USD in regulatory and sales milestones and mid-twenty percent royalties.
-The market potential is extremely compelling in the EU with approximately 50% larger with 15,000 patients with r/r AML and double the number of BMTs performed than in the US.
-Iomab-B has been granted Orphan Drug Designation by the EMA and has received positive Scientific Advice from the Committee for Medicinal Products for Human Use ("CHMP") of the EMA.
+The market potential is extremely compelling in the EU, where the potential market is approximately 50% larger than in the U.S. with 15,000 patients with r/r AML and double the number of BMTs performed than in the U.S. Iomab-B has been granted Orphan Drug Designation by the EMA and has received positive Scientific Advice from the Committee for Medicinal Products for Human Use ("CHMP") of the EMA.